Every Modern cover starts with DuraCore

-Instead of a single styrofoam insulation core, every one of our covers has DuraCore, a combination of durable, insulating materials you won't find in any other spa cover.
+Instead of a single styrofoam insulation core, DuraCore Classic has a combination of durable, insulating materials you won't find in any other spa cover.
 Closed-cell, construction-grade polyiso boards form the core insulation.
 It has 50% more insulation value than styrofoam, and it's made mostly with recycled materials.
 It's used as insulation in home construction, so it's built to last.

 DuraCore core modules

 DuraCore has 300x stronger vapor barrier

 2 mil foil

 Standard spa covers wrap the foam core with plastic polyethylene sheet.
 In most cases, the heated water vapor from the spa soaks eventually soaks through the plastic and into the foam interior, waterlogging the core.
 The cover gets heavy and warped, losing its R-value, becoming leaky around the corners, eventually even developing mildew.

 The solution to waterlogging is simple: Don't use materials that absorb water.
 DuraCore Classic starts with a hard polycarbonate shell.
 Next comes a metallized polyester film, which forms a strong vapor barrier.
 Finally each polyiso insulation board has a double-laminated foil facing that is impervious to water.
 In fact, they're used as Class A vapor barriers in commercial buildings, even below grade.
 Finally, the fabric skin is fully breathable, so any water in the cover will simply evaporate through the top.
 With all that protection, the result is a spa cover that starts out light and well-insulating and stays that way throughout many years of use.